GDPR One Year On: What have we learned?

 In analysis / By Phil Muncaster / 05 April 2019

 Almost a year has gone by since the biggest change to Europe’s privacy laws in a generation came into force.
-The GDPR turns one in May, and according to the latest figures it is already having a positive impact on organisations in terms of transparency and accountability.
-But being open and honest will only get you so far.
+GDPR turns one in May, and according to the latest figures it’s already having a positive impact on organisations in terms of transparency and accountability.
+However, being open and honest will only get you so far.
 For those in professional services, it’s particularly important to use this opportunity to improve corporate cybersecurity.

 Not only will it help to avoid the GDPR fines that are landing with increased regularity, but in so doing, can also protect your hard-won corporate reputation.